Consequential Loss in Contracts: Australian Business Essentials

 Direct Loss Vs Consequential Loss: What’s the Difference?

-- Direct Loss (or “general damages”): These are losses that arise naturally and inevitably from a breach of contract.
-It’s the “obvious” loss – for example, having to pay more for a replacement product or service because the other party failed to deliver as promised.
+• Direct Loss (or “general damages”): Losses that arise naturally and inevitably from a breach of contract.
+It’s the “obvious” loss - for example, having to pay more for a replacement product or service because the other party failed to deliver as promised.

-- Consequential Loss (or “indirect loss”): These are losses that do not flow naturally from a breach, but occur because of special circumstances, or further consequences triggered by the breach.
-Often, these require special knowledge or have to be specifically foreseeable at the time the contract is formed.
+• Consequential Loss (or “indirect loss”): Losses that do not flow naturally from a breach, but occur because of special circumstances, or further consequences triggered by the breach.
+Often, these require special knowledge or must have been specifically foreseeable at the time the contract is formed.

 Why Does Consequential Loss Matter in Business Contracts?